-Page size is 16 words and is addressed by address inputs A[3:0].
+Page size is 16 words (32 bytes) and is addressed by address inputs A[3:0] in x16 bus mode and A[3:0] plus DQ15/A-1 in x8 bus mode.
 The extended memory blocks and CFI area support page read mode.

 A valid bus READ operation involves setting the desired address on the address inputs, taking CE# and OE# LOW, and holding WE# HIGH.
 The data I/Os will output the value.
 If CE# goes HIGH and returns LOW for a subsequent access, a random read access is performed and ^tACC or ^tCE is required.
-(See AC Characteristics for details about when the output becomes valid.)
+(See AC Characteristics for details about when the output becomes valid).